nathanwallh/Cloudroid/README.md

    The best thing to do is to write it again, but only after solving the first 2 issues we listed.

 4. Security was not taken care of in the protocol, but it should be.
 Possibly, using SFTP instead of FTP.

-## All rights reserved for the RBD lab, Haifa University.